1. Deputy Michael Moynihan asked the Taoiseach if Cabinet committee C (European Union including Brexit) met in June 2019. [25596/19]

 In an intervention during the local elections the Commissioner, Phil Hogan, announced funding for Brexit-related payments to farmers.
 I note that the Government has today recommended his reappointment.
 It was the first time a Commissioner had chosen to intervene on a significant issue during an election campaign here.
 In many respects, it was quite irregular.
 What was not announced at the time was the conditions attached to the scheme.
 Will the Taoiseach outline the final details of the scheme announced seven weeks ago?
 Will he tell the House how many times the Brexit committee has met in 2019?
 I noted his comments last week about Cabinet sub-committee meetings and his preference for general meetings.
 That is an important indicator of how seriously the Government has taken this matter since March.

 I understand a briefing of opposition parties is taking place on the most recent contingency plan for Brexit.
 There is a feeling of Groundhog Day.
-At first glance it does not appear that contingency planning has moved forward to a significant degree, still less that it has taken leap forward that is necessary as we face the real possibility of a disorderly Brexit.
+At first glance it does not appear that contingency planning has moved forward to a significant degree, still less that it has taken the leap forward that is necessary as we face the real possibility of a disorderly Brexit.
 Information on the extent of contingency funds which must be made available for the initial impact of Brexit's economic shock has not yet been forthcoming from the Government.
 Sinn Féin proposed a fund, initially worth €2 billion, to make provision for the shock effect.
 Will the Taoiseach enlighten us on whether it is part of the package on which we are being briefed today?
 I put it to him that he could and should put a stop to the Mercosur trade deal as a means of protecting the rural economy, farm families and the consumer in a Brexit scenario.
 It is extraordinary that the Government has reappointed Phil Hogan as Commissioner with Brexit looming.
 He is the man who has described the deal as "fair and balanced."
-It is anything but; it may prove catastrophic for many people's livelihoods and that is without considering its effects on the Amazon and the damage caused to the planet.
+It is anything but; it may prove catastrophic for many people's livelihoods and that is without considering its effects on the Amazon rain forest and the damage caused to the planet.
 Part of the preparations for Brexit must be the provision of adequate contingency funds for the initial shock.
 The second part is to see off the Mercosur trade agreement.
 Should a crash-out Brexit happen, the absolute priority must be ensuring there will be no economic border on the island and that we will not step backwards.
 The only way we can do this is by having a conversation on constitutional change.

 This morning the chief executive of the Irish Exporters Association stated the obvious, that very few companies were 100% ready for an increasingly likely no-deal scenario.
 In planning one hopes for the best, but one must plan for the worst.
 The Government has not properly addressed the lack of readiness at Rosslare Port and Cork Port and the knock-on implications for Dublin city and the greater Dublin area.
 The Labour Party has called for Rosslare Port to be re-ranked as a tier 1 port in the context of Brexit, yet it has emerged that the site where checks are to be carried out after Brexit was only purchased in March, only weeks before the United Kingdom was originally due to leave the European Union.
 We do not know what will happen in Dublin if almost all freight in Ireland passes through Dublin Port.
 Will lorries be parked on the hard shoulder of the M50, northbound and southbound?
 That would be deeply worrying, particularly since the M50 is effectively clogged up on any given day at peak time.
 What leadership is the Government prepared to give?
 Does the Taoiseach appreciate that many people involved in business are very concerned and that some are absolutely terrified of the implications of a hard Brexit for their hard won business.